 The Middle School's STEM Technology Education courses are a strong component of the school's Exploratory Arts program.
-Students attend semester classes exploring a wide variety of STEM concepts.
-The curriculum is experience oriented and project based.
-Students gain experience in critical thinking, design and problem solving while being exposed to a variety of STEM processes which utilize traditional methods of material processing.
-Students also work with computer technology using CADD software in the area of drafting, and 3-D modeling as a means of concept and design development.
+Students meet every other day for a semester and explore STEM concepts via an experience-oriented and project-based curriculum.
+Students work with various tools and technology to develop their designs from ideation to creation.
+Students are challenged to think critically, design, and solve problems while utilizing various methods of material processing.
 These classes also serve as a precursor for the Technology program at the high school.
 This course meets every other day for a semester.

-Theatre 8
+Theatre & Communication 8

-Students in the Theatre 8 course will build upon their knowledge of theater and delve deeper into the production process of a play and the development of character.
-The students will further explore the history of theater, by focusing on the influence of the Elizabethan Era, the technical aspects of theater; and the process of constructive critique.
-The students will have opportunities to participate in acting activities, both scripted and improvised.
-This course meets every other day for a semester.
+Students in the Theatre & Communication 8 course will build upon their knowledge and experiences with theater and public speaking.
+They will delve deeper into the production process of a play and the development of character.
+The students will also further study the technical aspects of theater and the process of constructive critique.
+Finally, students will have opportunities to participate in public speaking and acting activities, both scripted and improvised.

-GRADE 8VPA Ensemble/Honors Courses
+GRADE 8 VPA Ensemble/Honors Courses

-Honors Art 8
+Enriched Art 8

-Prerequisite: Honors Art I or Portfolio Review
+Prerequisite: Portfolio Audition

-Students are admitted to this advanced art course after completing Honors Art I or through portfolio audition.
+Students are admitted to this advanced art course through a portfolio audition at the end of their 7th-grade year.
+All WAMS students, including Enriched Art 7 and Art 7 students, are welcome to submit a portfolio.
 Students will continue to focus on extensive technique and skill development through various mediums while participating in critiques.
 Students in this course may submit a portfolio to the high school studio arts program for admission into Honors Studio Arts II as a freshman.
-This course is a full year.
+This course is every other day for a full year.